sajjadGG/book-python/database/sqlalchemy/connection-pool.rst

     reliable in the tens of milliseconds.

 ``pool_use_lifo=False``
-    if ``True`` causes the pool's “queue” behavior to instead be that of a “stack”, e.g. the last connection to be returned to the pool is the first one to be used on the next request.
+    if ``True`` causes the pool's "queue" behavior to instead be that of a "stack", e.g. the last connection to be returned to the pool is the first one to be used on the next request.
 In contrast to the pool's long- standing behavior of first-in-first-out, which produces a round-robin effect of using each connection in the pool in series, lifo mode allows